 Programmes & Services

-To make our therapy services more accessible, cost-effective and streamlined, we are giving our clients the option of connecting with our therapists online through encrypted, confidential video conferencing.
+Available for children and adults.
+We conduct in-person sessions, and to make our therapy services more accessible, cost-effective and streamlined, we are also giving our clients the option of connecting with our therapists online through encrypted, confidential video conferencing.

 Sometimes a student appears to struggle with learning for an unknown reason.
 A psychoeducational assessment helps to identify those learning challenges and suggests courses of action to create the optimum learning environment for the student.